termsurf/form.note/readme.md

   can be compiled except this (possibly a name).
 - `foo bar`: Everything is static and can be statically compiled.

-At first, each node is progressively resolved as a `chewGatherType`, which means it simply collects an array of children, possibly with dynamic head terms.
-Then if none of the head terms are dynamic, then it compiles it into a more specific chew type based on what it is.
+At first, each node is progressively resolved as a `formGatherType`, which means it simply collects an array of children, possibly with dynamic head terms.
+Then if none of the head terms are dynamic, then it compiles it into a more specific form type based on what it is.
 This second-level compilation target is still incomplete however, because some of the nodes can still be dynamic.
 So then we try and resolve them, if they resolve, they are static.
 If not, they are runtime.